Paperboy12345/PiDex/README.md

 Designed for makers, tinkerers, electronic hobbyists, and hackers who want more than just another locked box.
 This project is about building it yourself — soldering, failing, fixing — and actually understanding the magic inside your device.

-Using my custom PCB ive designed, a list of epic communication modules and my custom firmware built off of the Raspbian-OS 32 bit lite.
+Using my custom PCB ive designed, a list of epic communication modules and the PiDex firmware built off of the Raspbian-OS 32 bit lite.
 You will assemble it yourself and put it in a tight 3d-printed package.
+Following my simple guide.

 The point of the PiDex is to teach, innovate, and allow people to access wireless hacking devices easily and fully understand how they work.

 What do i need?
 Custom pcb, files attached.
 Can be ordered at JLCPCB or PCBWAY.
-3d-printed case, attached.
+3d-printed case, files attached.
 Can be ordered at JLCPCB or PCBWAY.
 A soldering Iron.
 Raspberry Pi Zero 2 WH.
 OLED Display 1.54".